Home > Companies > Whop

 Sacra estimates that Whop hit $142M in annualized revenue in October 2025, up from $56M at the end of 2024.
 In April 2025, Whop stated it was "set to process over $1Bn in payments annually," suggesting accelerating GMV growth beyond earlier projections.

 Whop's growth trajectory accelerated in late 2024 and early 2025.
 The platform reached ~$80M in monthly GMV by December 2024 and has since approached $100M monthly GMV in March-April 2025.
-By February 2026, Whop reported $2.67B in cumulative lifetime GMV ("made by sellers on Whop"), with 183,628 sellers and 14.2M users on the platform.
+By February 2026, Whop reported $2.67B in cumulative lifetime GMV, with gross transaction volume growing roughly 25% month over month.
+The platform has scaled to 18.4M+ users and 183,628 sellers, with 258 sellers having earned over $1M on the platform as of June 2025.

 Valuation & Funding

-Whop raised more than $50M in their July 2024 Series B, led by Bain Capital Ventures, which valued the company at $800M.
+Previously, Whop raised more than $50M in their July 2024 Series B, led by Bain Capital Ventures, which valued the company at $800M.
+Whop also raised a $17M Series A with investments from Insight Partners, Peter Thiel, Justin Mateen, The Chainsmokers, and Kevin O'Leary.

 Product